asila/python-specweb/README.md

 # python-specweb

-This is a repo for specweb app developed for processing spectral data.
+This is a repo for specweb app under development for processing spectral data.

 ## Summary
 The app is designed to include sub-components for performing specific functions: